What is a Low Milk Supply?

-Once your milk 'comes in' on around day 3 or 4, it will start to produce more milk.
-However, this flow can take a while as everyone is different.
-If you aren't eating enough calories, drinking enough water, resting sufficiently or interacting with your baby while you are trying to feed, tackle these things first.
+Once your milk 'comes in' on around day 3 or 4, your body will start to produce more milk.
+However, how long this flow takes to come in varies from woman to woman.
+If you are not eating enough calories, drinking enough water or resting sufficiently while trying to breastfeed your baby, these factors can impact your supply.

 Bear in mind too that many mums think that their supply is low, when in fact it is perfectly matched to their baby's needs.
-In fact, most women will actually produce too much milk for their baby, it is estimated around a third too much for the baby’s consumption.
+In fact, most women will actually produce too much milk for their baby; it is estimated around a third too much for the baby’s consumption.

 - Premature Birth

 - High blood pressure (especially during pregnancy)

 Breast milk supply works on a supply and demand basis, so when your baby wants to feed, your breasts will produce the milk that she or he needs.
 Offer your breast regularly to your baby as a good latch and suckling will stimulate milk production.
 Remember that if you start combination feeding with formula and a bottle, your own milk supply will drop accordingly.